 Fritz Drury is a Professor of Illustration at RISD, and a painter residing and working in New York.
-Among many courses in painting, drawing and human anatomy, he has taught Virtual Reality Design for Science for 15 years in collaboration with Brown University, and has collaborated on many user studies and research papers on using artistically derived visual expertise in designing research tools for scientists.
-Following undergraduate studies in 1977 at Stanford University where Drury earned a Bachelor of Arts Distinction in Art History, he attended Yale University where he earned his Master of Fine Arts.
+Along with courses in painting, drawing and human anatomy, he has taught Virtual Reality Design for Science for 15 years in collaboration with Brown University, and has collaborated on many user studies and research papers on using artistically derived visual expertise in designing research tools for scientists.
+In academic year 2018-19, he will offer a new course, Virtual Reality Design for Palliative Care, focused on providing supportive and psychologically liberating VR environments for chronically immobilized patients.
+Following undergraduate studies in 1977 at Stanford University where Drury earned a Bachelor of Arts with Distinction in Art History, he attended Yale University where he earned his Master of Fine Arts in 1981.

 Design and Validation of Perceptually Accurate Spatial Data Visualization for Brain Cohort Analysis: Using Concepts from Arts, Perception, and Information Visualization

 Current NSF Grant Proposal in Collaboration with Jian Chen of University of Maryland, Baltimore

 The project goal is to conduct research in parallel between human-computer interaction and human perceptual and cognitive capabilities to understand their integration so as to maximize humans’ limited perceptual, cogntive, and motor resources and thus enhance scientists’ analysis capabilities.